 Is this all we do in a morning?
 No, but THESE are the things that consistently get FORGOTTEN!
 Kids leave beds unmade and rooms a mess.
 They forget to brush their teeth (and their buddy’s teeth), and they forget to get their laundry to the laundry room.
-I need my morning chore list to be a reminder of the forgotten things.
+Bathrooms are left in disgusting condition, and all this before breakfast!
+ACK!

 So, how do you create your own simple morning chore routine?
 It’s super easy!

-Here are a couple of products that will help you create your morning chore routine.
-Click on the photos to learn more:
+Here are a couple of products that will help you create your morning chore routine:

-I highly recommend you limit your Morning Chores list to 5 items to keep your kids from stressing out, and your own stress level at a minimum.
+In order to keep your list simple and doable, I highly recommend you limit your Morning Chores to 5 items.
+This will keep your kids from stressing out, and your own stress level at a minimum.

-Also, feel free to give your youngers a different list from your olders.
+Also, feel free to give your younger children a different list from your older children.
 My big kids have learned exactly what needs to be done in the morning and it has become second nature…for the most part.